A. Christian Commitment

 The adoptive applicants must give evidence of a mutual desire and love for children.
 The applicants must be able to provide the physical, emotional, intellectual, and spiritual needs of the child being adopted.
 Adoptive applicants should meet the requirements for adoption in their home state.

 The applicants must be in good physical and mental health as determined by a medical examination and evaluation to enable them to undertake the responsibility of parenthood.
+If any current or past medications, please contact Lifeline to determine meeting this requirement.
 Family Health insurance and life insurance coverage is required.

 If both parents work outside the home, one of the parents should be able to remain at home with the child for at least 4-6 weeks following the return home.
 This assists with bonding and fosters emotional security in the child.
-Whether one is able to take time off from work will be considered.
 The exact length of time can be discussed in more detail with our staff.
-If the parent returns to work, there must be a plan for reasonable child cared which will provide security for the child.
+If the parent returns to work, there must be a plan for reasonable child care which will provide security for the child.

 If you feel that you meet these qualifications please complete and send us the Doctrinal Statement/Christian Questionnaire, Adoption Application, and application fee of $250.
 We will contact you within 5 business days of receiving your completed initial paperwork.
-Please contact us at 205.967.0811 or email@example.com for further information.
+Please contact us at 205.967.0811 or email Emily Fulkerson HERE for further information.

 Please see the Fee Schedule here for a breakdown of estimated expenses.
 Additional fees and their due date are outlined in the fee schedule.
 Please note: The application fee is not refundable once the home study portion of the adoption process has begun.

 Following the receipt of your completed application by our office, you will be contacted by us.
 We will direct you to the next steps.
-It is at this time that you will be given our Costa Rica Adoption Manual, along with other miscellaneous adoption paperwork.
+It is at this time that you will be given our Taiwan Waiting Child Adoption Manual, along with other miscellaneous adoption paperwork.